UNIVERSITY OF NORTHERN IOWA – TRAVEL GUIDELINES

 Guests, job candidates, speakers, consultants, etc., who are not UNI representatives, will be reimbursed for insurance on a rental vehicle.

-Parking, bridge, and road tolls are reimbursable if properly itemized on the TEV.
+Parking, bridge, and road tolls are reimbursable if properly itemized on the TEV or PCV.
 Parking, bridge, and road tolls should be itemized by date.
+A justification is required when the expense exceeds $50.
 In general, receipts are not required; however receipts are required for a single fee in excess of $75.

 Taxi or local common carrier fares, including a reasonable tip, are allowable expenses.
 Expenses should be itemized by date and indicate points of travel in the description.
+A justification is required when the expense exceeds $50.
 Receipts are required for fares in excess of $75.

 Rail travel charges including Pullman car and Parlor car rentals are allowable.
 The cost of travel by rail or bus will be limited to the cost of round trip airfare booked at least 30 days in advance plus applicable ground transportation.
 Rail and bus travel should be itemized by date.
 Itemized rail fare and bus ticket receipts are always required.